 How To Stop Feeling Stressed NOW

-I definitely recommend that you do this exercise on an actual sheet of paper; the physical act of writing engages different parts of our brain and helps us better process the information that we’re working on.
-Plus, taking a break from your computer is a quick stress-buster in-and-of-itself.
+I recommend you do this exercise on a sheet of paper.
+The physical act of writing engages different parts of our brain and helps us better process the information that we’re seeing.
+(Plus, taking a break from your computer is a proven stress-buster.)

 So let’s do it!